by Gay Degani

 2) Flash insists on carefully chosen language

-To continue to engage the reader, a writer must employ taut, muscular language that features details and must choose each word deliberately with an awareness of double meanings and inference.
+To continue to engage the reader, a writer must employ taut, muscular language that features specific details and must choose each word deliberately with an awareness of double meanings and inference.
 There must be no unnecessary words.

 3) Flash requires a writer to think about structure